ElephantsGroup/eg-user/docs/usage-with-advanced-template.md

-# Yii2-user with Yii2 advanced template
+# eg-user with Yii2 advanced template

 When using advanced template, you may want to have AdminController only available in backend, and all other controllers available in frontend.
 This guide will help you with implementing this.